Quansight-Labs/quansight-labs-site/posts/2021/11/pydata-extensibility-vision.md

 The NumPy API is a powerful tool for writing generic code and it is followed by several array libraries.
 Some libraries, like JAX and CuPy, have NumPy compatibility from the start, while other libraries, like PyTorch, are gradually moving towards it.

 One of the problems of using the NumPy API as a reference standard is that it wasn't designed with different types of hardware in mind resulting in enough inconsistencies and making it difficult to write code that would work with multiple libraries.
 [Array API project](https://data-apis.org/array-api/latest/index.html) solves this problem by standardizing functionality across most array libraries.
-NumPy and CuPy have already adopted the Array API standard together with the new `__array_namespace__` dispatch protocol.
+NumPy and CuPy have already adopted the Array API standard together with the new `__array_namespace__` dispatch mechanism.
 The common architecture of SciPy, scikit-learn, and scikit-image is that they use NumPy for array operations, and critical-to-performance parts are written using compiled code extensions.
 Unfortunately, compiled extensions rely on NumPy's internal memory representation and are restricted to CPU computations.
 For these reasons, Python code with compiled extensions is not compatible with NumPy's dispatching capabilities; it would not know how to deal with a GPU array.
 It's also very challenging to rewrite the libraries to use pure NumPy without sacrificing the performance.
 To solve the problem we should introduce a similar to NumPy dispatching mechanism that would be used for the modules that rely on compiled extensions.

 Let's imagine some SciPy module that equally depends on compiled code and NumPy functions.
 Removing all forced conversions to NumPy arrays inside the module would open the "Dispatcher" path, but only half of the SciPy module's functionality would work for generic arrays.
-In the diagram, the NumPy Dispatcher is an abstract mechanism, concretely it could be an `__array_function/ufunc__`-based protocol for older versions of NumPy or `__array_namespace__` - for NumPy 1.22+.
+In the diagram, the NumPy Dispatcher is an abstract mechanism, concretely it could be an `__array_function/ufunc__`-based one for older versions of NumPy or `__array_namespace__` - for NumPy 1.22+.

 <p align="center">
     <img